Hello! We are the Gavilan Engineering and Research (GEAR) Club

 We are a welcoming space for people from any kind of background to come together and collaborate on projects they are passionate about.
 We are open for any Gavilan student to join, even if your major is not Engineering or STEM related.

 Gavilan Aeronautics and Space Administration

-R-Candy is a sugar based rocket fuel which combines a sugar and Potassium Nitrate (KNO₃).
-We are researching a mixture which we think will be optimal for our rocket.
+R-Candy is a sugar-based rocket fuel that combines sugar and Potassium Nitrate (KNO₃).
+We are researching a mixture that we think will be optimal for our rocket.

-We are researching different way to build our rocket body.
-Currently we are exploaring 3D printed options desinged with CAD.
+We are researching different ways to build our rocket body.
+Currently, we are exploring 3D printed options designed with CAD.

 Initial Design Test STL File Download